IBM-Bluemix-Docs/natural-language-classifier/faq.md

 {: #faq-retrain}
 {: faq}

 To train a classifier again, delete the original model and create another with a new model ID.
 You cannot “retrain” in a way that keeps the same model ID.
 If you manage your classifiers with {{site.data.keyword.DSX}}, you can “retrain” a model by using the {{site.data.keyword.nlclassifiershort}} model builder, which has the effect of deleting the original model and creating a new model with a new model ID.
-See [Retraining a Natural Language Classifier model](https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/nlc-retrain.html).
+See [Retraining a {{site.data.keyword.nlclassifiershort}} model](https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/nlc-retrain.html){: external}.

 ## How do I delete training data?
 {: #faq-delete}